cliqz-oss/keyvi/README.md

 [![Coveralls](https://coveralls.io/repos/cliqz-oss/keyvi/badge.svg?branch=master&service=github)](https://coveralls.io/github/cliqz-oss/keyvi?branch=master)

 ## DEPRECATED
 Hey there, fellow Keyvi lovers!
 This is to inform you that Keyvi has found a new home, and will continue to be developed under the fork at https://github.com/KeyviDev/keyvi.
-Please go there to get the latest and greatest keyvi packed with new, exciting features and bugfixes.
+Please go there to get the latest and greatest Keyvi, packed with new, exciting features and bugfixes.

 This repo is kept for historical reasons, and will not be actively maintained.